johnpuddephatt/stgeorges/centre.md

     The building has disabled access, toilets and offers free parking.

-    As well as offering tea, coffee and refreshments our Coffee Shop staff can provide catering services.
+    As well as offering tea, coffee and refreshments, our coffee shop staff can provide catering services.
 Please ask for details when booking.

-    We have office space to let at reasonable rates.
-This includes office and all office desks.
-Contact the community centre to find out prices.
+    We also have furnished office space to let at reasonable rates.
+Contact us for prices.

     <button type="button" class="enquire-button" name="button">Enquire about room hire</button>
     <form class="enquire-form" action="http://formspree.io/info@stgeorgeslupset.org.uk" method="POST">